Old Testament · Poetry

 How to Apply Psalms 68:6

 Study Psalms 68:6 in context by reading the surrounding passage in Psalms.
-Identify one person in your life who might be encouraged by this verse on the theme of Loneliness.
-Share it with them and open a conversation rooted in Scripture β sometimes the most practical application is passing the Word along.
+Identify one person in your life who might be encouraged by this verse on the theme of Blended Families in the Bible.
+Share it with them and open a conversation rooted in Scripture — sometimes the most practical application is passing the Word along.